Budapest Rudas Bath

 Which are the best baths in Budapest?

 One of the most common questions we get from tourists is which is the best Budapest bath.
 Our answer is usually, it depends.
-It depends on what you like, how much time you have, if you are in Budapest with your partner, or with kids, if you are interested in a budget ticket, pampering spa services, massage or just a few hour fun time at a great bath.
+It depends on what you like, how much time you have, if you are in Budapest with your partner, or with kids, if you are interested in a budget ticket, pampering spa services, massage or just a few hours of fun time at a great bath.
 If you spend more than 3 days in Budapest, we strongly recommend trying more baths.
 Each has a distinct character and is worth a visit for its own merits, pools, architecture, history, style, programs.

 Veli Bej Night Bathing Budapest Bath